 Vs. the Competition

-It’s unlikely you’re evaluating only one software vendor.
-Instead you’re comparing multiple software providers, assessing their strengths and weaknesses along the way.
+It’s unlikely you’re evaluating only one higher education software solutions company.
+Instead, you’re comparing multiple software providers, assessing their strengths and weaknesses along the way.
 Some things to look out for:

 - Does the vendor acknowledge their strengths and weaknesses vs. the competition?